ilovecode1/Parenthetic-Runner/README.markdown

+#Parenthetic Runner

+Parenthetic Runner is a app made in applescript that lets you compile Parenthetic apps faster!

+##System Requirements

+Mac Only (Windows Version Comming Soon!)

 #Parenthetic

 Parenthetic is a programming language that uses only ```(``` and ```)``` as code.
 All other characters are considered comments.